imkumar77/imkumar77/README.md

 🔭 I’m currently working  as a **Business Strategy Associate** at **Clovefry**, I am passionate about data-driven decision-making and business optimization.

-🌱 I’m currently learning I am constantly exploring new tools and techniques to drive business insights.
+🌱 I’m currently learning and constantly exploring new tools and techniques to drive business insights.

 📫 Reach me @rahulkumar7719997@gmail.com